AdaCore/learn/courses/Ada_For_The_CPP_Java_Developer/index.rst

 .. container:: content-description

-   Author: Quentin Ochem

     This document will present the Ada language using terminology and examples that are familiar to developers that understand the C++ or Java languages.

+    This document was prepared by Quentin Ochem, with contributions and review from Richard Kenner, Albert Lee, and Ben Brosgol.

 .. only:: builder_html